ROILTechnology/ROIL_info/index.md

 ROIL is a better way to enjoy content from across the Internet.
-Instead of browsing from one website to another, ROIL lets you follow many feeds from across the web: podcasts, YouTube channels, subreddits, websites/blogs, and more.
+Instead of browsing from one website to another, ROIL lets you follow many feeds from across the web: podcasts, YouTube channels, websites/blogs, and more.
 It then connects to all this content for you to browse in one place: your fun ROIL scroll.
 ROIL uses a technology called “feeds” (such as RSS) to gather the latest content from websites or specific content creators you want to view.